mohamedsahadkp/aws-serverless-app/app1/README.md

 </p>

 #### Auth0
-Auth0 is managed Authentication servers.
+Auth0 is managed authentication servers.
 Using auth0 we authenticate and authorize our app and APIs with any identity provider running on any stack any device or cloud.

 We implemented login with google and facebook option with the help auth0.